gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-Reads.md

 > SQL Server Execution Times: CPU time = 1157 ms,  elapsed time = 738 ms.

-For me the query now runs in less than a second and our reads on the posts table have gone from 799999 down to 6539.
-We could happily stop here (and in this case probably should) but in the interest of this post I wanted to see how much further I could take this.
+For me, the query now runs in less than a second and our reads on the posts table have gone from 799999 down to 6539.
+We could happily stop here (and in this case probably should) but in the interest of this post, I wanted to see how much further I could take this.

 We're now at the point where our query is reading only information it absolutely needs in order to complete, so how can we reduce reads further?
 Compression!